Warrior Kids: Building Resilience in Youth from Families of Trauma-Exposed Professionals

 We know that change in one family member, such as a child, affects every other family member.
 Decades of research in areas of family functioning and traumatic stress suggest experiences of each family member can flow throughout the family system and family-centered approaches to interventions offer positive opportunities to promote mental well-being (Cramm et al., 2016; Sullivan, 2015; Wadsworth et al., 2012).

-Meet the Camp Directors
+Meet the Warrior Kids Program Directors

 DR. HELENA HAWRYLUK RSW, PhD

-WARRIOR KIDS PROGRAM DIRECTOR & ASSOCIATE CLINICIAN
+WARRIOR KIDS PROGRAM DIRECTOR, CO-DEVELOPER & ASSOCIATE CLINICIAN

 Helena completed her undergraduate degree in Psychology at Concordia University, a Bachelor of Social Work from University of Calgary, followed by her Master of Clinical Social Work and PhD with the Faculty of Social Work at University of Calgary.
 She has practiced as a social worker for over 15 years with families of the Canadian Armed Forces and Public Safety Personnel.
 Helena was awarded the Wounded Warriors Doctoral Scholarship for her research entitled “Through our Eyes”, showcasing the unique perspectives and needs of youth in military families impacted by Post Traumatic Stress Disorder, post-Afghanistan war.